mevipin-kp/ETL_DataPipeline/DESIGN.md

 ## 1. Overview

-This document describes the architecture, data model, incremental strategy, data quality approach, and known trade-offs for the Liquidity Data Pipeline.
+This document describes the architecture, data model, incremental strategy, data quality approach, and known trade-offs for the ETL Data Pipeline.
 The pipeline ingests three CSV feeds — companies, monthly revenue, and monthly expenses — cleans and validates them, persists clean records to a relational store, and computes six financial metrics per company per month.